deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 - Easy to expand
   - It's written in Rust - memory safety and a strong type system gives you confidence to contribute.
   - The Rust package ecosystem has many great systems API crates that work really well and are easy to integrate into Taui.
-In Electron using native apis that are not already implemented in electron is much harder [^complexity-of-electron-native-api].
+In Electron using native apis that are not already implemented in Electron is much harder [^complexity-of-electron-native-api].
 - Confidence to contribute:
   - We can easily compile Rust for all platforms and also Tauri is small so it does not take hours or days to compile compared the beast of a C++ project that is chromium.
   - It's code base is relatively easy to grasp, because at it's core it is "just" a web view wrapper instead of a whole browser fork with custom patches.